michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 - Technical data was derived from S&P 500 Index and VIX's historical prices and trading volume.

 After sourcing the data, we converted all factors data into monthly basis.
 Then we shifted historical data to the actual data release month to prevent data leakage.
 Finally, all response and predictors' monthly data are available from July 1990 to January 2024 with a total of 403 months.

+## 2 Training and Testing Split
+After sourcing the data, we divided the dataset into training and testing set with the classic 80-20 split.
+The original sequece of the data was maintained, and we adopted one-month ahead prediction in the testing set.

+### 2.1.1 Training Set
+**Training set data spans from 1990-07-31 to 2017-04-30 with a total of 322 data points.** We used the training set to select factors and derive the best hyperparameters for each prediction model.
+Additionally, since there were regularization/penalization components in ridge regression and support vector regression models, regressors had to be standardized/normalized to achieve equal importance in the prediction.
+Hence, the training set was also used to derive the nomralization scalar.
+Below is a summary of hyperparameters that were derived from the training set:
+- **Ridge Regression:**
+    - Alpha: Constant that multiplies the L2 term, controlling regularization strength.
+    - Normalization scalar: $\mu$ and $\sigma$.
+- **Support Vector Regression:**
+    - C: Regularization parameter that inversely relates to the strength of the regularization.
+    - epsilon: The epsilon-tube within which no penalty is associated in the training loss function with points predicted within a distance epsilon from the actual value.
+    - Normalization scalar: $\mu$ and $\sigma$.
+- **Random Forest:**
+    - The number of trees n.
+    - The maximum depth of the tree.
+    - The minimum number of samples required to split an internal node.

+We applied a 5-split time-series cross validation to the training set to derive the best hyperparameters for each prediction model.
+After getting the best hyperparameters for each model, we used thees hyperparameters in the testing set to predict for the target variable.

+### 2.1.2 Testing Set
+**Testing set data spans from 2017-04-30 to 2023-12-31 with a total of 81 data points.** In the testing set, we used training set's best hyperparameters and scalars, and we adopted one-step ahead prediction.
+In other words, we trained each model with all available historical data up to the current month when predicting for next month's return.

 ## 2. Feature Engineering
 Raw predictors' data were transformed into 32 candidate regressors using basic mathematical operations.
 After factor transformation, we applied a two-step factor selection process to select the most significant regressors for predicting the target variable: